 - Have an internal communications plan.
 Create a project communication plan or a strategy with goals and measurable objectives that leadership is on board with.
 Being organized will make your job easier.
 It will showcase your project management skills and how you handle unplanned or urgent messages that may pop up.

 - Be creative and less predictable.
 HR communication to employees needs to be accurate but doesn’t have to be boring.
 Give your campaigns and important messages an interesting look and feel, like an engaging tagline, to grab employees’ attention.
-To capture the different ways people like to receive messages, use a variety of channels: video, emails, print, web, in-person events.
+To capture the different ways people like to receive messages, use a variety of channels: video, emails, print, web, and in-person events.
 Be sure to use communication channels that are unique to your company, such as social collaboration tools.

 - Don’t try to school employees.
 Less is more when it comes to complicated information that HR communicators need to deliver.
 These days, there are plenty of places to put the fine details for employees who want to know more.
 Communicate for the average employee who appreciates a clean, easy read.